 Sting Explores 16th-Century Master of Melancholy

 "Songs From the Labyrinth," the singer's recent CD of Dowland pieces accompanied by Bosnian lutenist Edin Karamazov, recently spent more than three months atop Billboard's classical charts.
 An hourlong "Great Performances" special, "Sting: Songs From the Labyrinth," premieres Monday, Feb.
-26, on PBS (check local listings).
-And just a few weeks earlier, Sting and Karamazov played to a near-capacity crowd at the Walt Disney Concert Hall in Los Angeles.
+26, on

 Two nights after that January concert, the 55-year-old former lead singer and bassist of the Police sits in a hotel suite, munching an oversize cookie as he and Karamazov kill time before another Dowland performance.
 He looks relaxed and comfortable in a blue shirt, green cargo pants and boots, although Sting readily concedes that tackling this challenging music has been a nerve-racking experience, since it takes him so far outside his musical comfort zone.